mwangitau/alx-system_engineering-devops/README.md

 # System Engineering and DevOps - Bash, Scripting, Web Stack/Web Stack Debugging, Networking & Security, CI/CD

-This repository contains programs written for the system engineering and DevOps track at ALX Software Engineering Programme.
-The specific list of projects contained follows although I have not covered all of them:
+This repository contains programs written for the system engineering and DevOps track at ALX Software Engineering.
+In these projects, I worked with Bash and practiced writing Bash scripts to automate tasks.
+I learned about the OSI model and various Linux networking tools.
+Further, I configured a distributed system - two web servers and one load balancer - for deployment of my AirBnB project using Nginx, HAProxy, certbot, ufw, and MySQL.
+The specific list of projects contained follows:

 * [0x00.
 Shell, basics](./0x00-shell_basics)
 * [0x01.
 Shell, permissions](./0x01-shell_permissions)